Court of Protection Solicitors

 Court of Protection fees

 The fee for completing the COP 3 form which is the Capacity Assessment.
-The medical professional is likely to charge between £100-£250 for this work.
+Depending on who completes the COP 3 Capacity Assessment, the fee can be anywhere between £0.00 - £500.

 The Bond premium.
 Before the Court releases the Order appointing the Deputy, a security bond must be put in place.
 This is insurance in case the Deputy acts negligently, and the amount of the Bond will be based on the incapacitated person’s estate and whether or not the Deputy is a professional.